fluxcd/flux2/docs/proposals/go-git-providers.md

 type Client interface {
 	// The Client allows accessing all known resources ResourceClient
-	// The Client can parse Repository and Organization URLs URLParser

 	// SupportedDomain returns the supported domain
 	// This field is set at client creation time, and can't be changed